• Skip to primary navigation

 Git remote is a way of referencing GitHub repositories that don’t provide real-time access to your local changes.
 In other words, whatever you do locally won’t be reflected on your GitHub repository without your permission.

-Git Remote Repo Commands
+Git Remote Command 1

 Connect Local Repository with GitHub Remote Repository

-Then execute the git remote command
+Then, execute the git remote command.

-Execute Git Remote Command WithOut Remote Repo
+Git Remote Command 4

 Or you can execute the below command: